hastyjaybird/wificurrent/README.md

 For the arduino code for the ESP8266, change the router name, password, and host address [ipv4 address of computer hosting flask]

-To run Flask:
-in this directory with the flasktest.py file enter for linux:
+To run Flask, go to the folder with the flasktest.py file enter for linux:

 	export FLASK_APP=flasktest.py